Marisa Wegrzyn: Career

 Wegrzyn's one-act Psalms of a Questionable Nature played at Los Angeles' Lucid By Proxy in 2005 to a positive reception.
 In June 2009, Ten Cent Night opened in Burbank, California and was called a "delightful but messy romp".

 She is currently completing two plays commissioned by Steppenwolf and Yale Repertory Theatre.

 Wegrzyn's comedy Killing Women will have its New York City premiere in a production that runs from May 13, 2010 - June 5, 2010 at The Beckett Theatre at Theatre Row.
 Killing Women will be presented by kef theatrical productions, directed by Adam Fitzgerald, and will star Lisa Brescia, Brian Dykstra, Autumn Hurlbert, Adam Kantor, Lori Prince, and Michael Puzzo.

 She is a member of the Kilroys, the group that created the Kilroys' List for 2014 and 2015.

 Wasserstein Prize

-In 2009, Wergzyn won the third annual Wasserstein Prize for her play Hickorydickory, which had not yet been produced.
+In 2009, Wegrzyn won the third annual Wasserstein Prize for her play Hickorydickory, which had not yet been produced.
 The award, named in honor of Wendy Wasserstein, is given to a female playwright under 32 who has yet to receive national attention.
 The award was presented by set designer Heidi Ettinger, a longtime friend of Wasserstein, on December 1, 2009, at The Players.

 The script for Hickorydickory, about a watch and clock repair shop in the Chicago suburbs where everyone comes in with a pocket watch saying exactly when they will die, was started in 2004.
 In addition to a $25,000 prize, the play will receive a staged reading at the Second Stage Theater.